david-loeb/montessori-rct/README.md

 The R programming language must be installed to run the scripts.
 We recommend also installing RStudio, a user-friendly software for working with R. Both are free and can be [downloaded here](https://posit.co/download/rstudio-desktop/).

 R version 4.4.2 was used for this project; while other versions may work fine, you will be least likely to encounter unforeseen issues if you use version 4.4.2.
-Specific versions of R can be easily installed using the `rig` R package installer.
-[Download `rig` here](https://github.com/r-lib/rig?tab=readme-ov-file#id-installation).
+Specific versions of R can be easily installed using the `rig` R installer.
+[Download rig here](https://github.com/r-lib/rig?tab=readme-ov-file#id-installation).
 To install R 4.4.2, type `rig add 4.4.2` in your computer's terminal.
 You can then choose to use this version of R by either setting it as your default with `rig default 4.4.2` in the terminal, or by changing the version temporarily for your specific R session, for example in RStudio's Global Options menu.

 ### Quarto